 A Vancouver man, James Ellingson, is the subject of an extradition request by the US, based on charges that include money laundering and narcotics importation from the Southern District of New York (“SDNY“).

-The proceeds of crime earned in Vancouver in Bitcoin was apparently funnelled through a Canadian digital currency exchange.
-Drug sales over the darknet, if they involve Vancouver traffickers, are shipped by Canada Post in little packages to buyers, so one can imagine that the extent of the operation and number of transactions was likely quite high.
+The proceeds of crime earned in Vancouver in Bitcoin was allegedly funnelled through a Canadian digital currency exchange.
+Drug sales over the darknet, if they involve Vancouver traffickers, are shipped by Canada Post in little packages to buyers.

 In order to locate the user behind “Marijuanaismymuse”, the FBI undertook Bitcoin wallet tracing and obtained a court order for Gmail records.
 According to affidavit evidence, Ellingson communicated with Ross Ulbricht, the founder of the darknet site, Silk Road.